Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

-Tom ignored the two bodies, turning to the nearest consol.
+Tom ignored the two bodies, turning to the nearest console.
 "Computer, disable all universal translators," Tom ordered as he began entering commands into the terminal.
-"That should complicate they're lives."
+"That should complicate their lives."

 Tom watched the life signs on another display, noticing that Seska was alone in the Captain's ready room.
 Smiling, Tom brought up force fields to contain her there, then reinstated life support for her.